 The Honorary Otto is awarded every year on Saturday at Fastaval at an open reception.
 Here you can enjoy a glass of bubbly and applaud all the nominees.
 The Honorary Otto will also be awarded from the stage on Sunday evening at the Otto Party, where the recipient of the Honorary Otto will have the opportunity to give an acceptance speech.

-This year’s Honorary Otto Jury at Fastaval 2025
+Honorary Jury of the Year at Fastaval 2026

 Be considered as a judge at Fastaval